Battle of Fuentes de Oñoro: Background

-Organisation
+Order of battle

 The French Army of Portugal

 Masséna's army was organised into four corps and a cavalry reserve.
 Louis Henri Loison's VI Corps had three divisions, led by Jean Gabriel Marchand, Julien Augustin Joseph Mermet, and Claude François Ferey.
 In Jean-Andoche Junot's VIII Corps, only Jean-Baptiste Solignac's division was present.
 Jean-Baptiste Drouet's IX Corps included the divisions of Nicolas François Conroux and Michel Marie Claparède.
 Louis Pierre, Count Montbrun headed the cavalry reserve.
 Jean Reynier's II Corps hovered off to the northeast, threatening Almeida with its two divisions under Pierre Hugues Victoire Merle and Étienne Heudelet de Bierre.

-An 800-man cavalry force, comprising squadrons of the élite Imperial Guard Grenadiers à Cheval and Empress Dragoons, was also present at the battle under the command of Marshal Jean-Baptiste Bessières.
+An 800-man cavalry force, comprising squadrons of the élite Imperial Guard Mounted Grenadiers of the Imperial Guard and Dragoons of the Imperial Guard, was also present at the battle under the command of Marshal Jean-Baptiste Bessières.
 The reinforcements that Bessières brought were almost symbolic, even though Masséna had requested that he bring the entirety of his Army corps into battle.